StormFalcon32/Fat-Acceptance-Research/README.md

-# Fat-Acceptance-Research
+# Body-Positivity-Research

-Research looking at fat acceptance tweets on Twitter.
-Used ULMFiT to classify tweets as supporting, opposing, or being neutral towards the fat acceptance movement.
+Research looking at the body positivity movement through Twitter, specifically the fat-acceptance sub movement.
+Used ULMFiT to classify tweets as supporting, opposing, or being neutral towards fat acceptance.

 Qualified for 2020 KY Science and Engineering Fair.

-Manuscript on this project has been submitted and is currently undergoing the review and revision process.
+Published here https://journals.sagepub.com/doi/10.1177/14604582211065702 in the Health Informatics Journal